pwin/owlready2/doc/class.rst

    >>> print(onto.my_drug.has_for_active_principle)

-Property name can be prefixed with "INDIRECT_" to obtain all indirect relations (i.e. those asserted at the class level with restriction, or implied by transistive properties, or subproperties,etc):
+Property name can be prefixed with "INDIRECT_" to obtain all indirect relations (i.e. those asserted at the class level with restriction, implied by transistive properties, subproperties, equivalences, etc):

 ::